Our Best Barbecue Side DishesFrom potato salad to hush puppies, prepare these delicious dishes.

 These fast-growing fan palms are too tall for most suburban gardens; they are best suited to large properties, avenues, parkways.
 The two species often hybridize if growing near each other.
 Widely grown in Florida.

 - A fast-growing hybrid between the two species listed here; intermediate between them in size and appearance.

-- To 100 feet tall (though more like 6080 ft. in Southern gardens), 10 ft. wide; trunk is slightly curved or bent, slimmer than that of W. filifera.
-Head of bright green foliage is more compact; leafstalks are shorter, with a red streak on the undersides.
-Good plant for the beach.
+- To 100 feet tall (though more like 6080 feet in Southern gardens), 10 feet wide; trunk is slightly curved or bent, slimmer than that of Washingtonia filifera.